fpbarthel/barthel-lab/join/_posts/2021-06-15-staff-scientist.md

 jobid: 606120
 ---

 The Barthel laboratory is focused on unraveling the role of telomere dysfunction in glioma development and evolution.
-We employ computational biology, evolutionary genetics, functional genomics and molecular biology to map the ramifications of dysfunctional telomeres on glioma genomes.
-We are looking for a talented, passionate and highly motivated individual to enrich our team and study tumor evolution.
+We employ computational biology, evolutionary genetics, functional genomics, and molecular biology to map the ramifications of dysfunctional telomeres on glioma genomes.
+We are looking for a talented, passionate, and highly motivated scientist to manage the wet lab activities of our group.

 ### Position Summary
 The scientist will carry out research in a molecular laboratory.
 Research may encompass hypothesis- or discovery-driven approaches to make genomic discoveries that may be translated to improve patient care and outcomes.
 Responsibilities include: